Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

      entering placebo territory, plus there are concerns of blurrier visuals at slower presets.
-     `--preset 4` is noticeably faster and has been reported to give higher fidelity results compared to `2`, it is usually considered a better efficiency-to-speed trade-off.
+     `--preset 4` is noticeably faster and has been reported to give higher fidelity results compared to `2`.
+It is usually considered a better efficiency-to-speed trade-off.
      The best course of action is to try both on your usual content, ideally on small test samples, and determine which one you prefer.